MatthAlex/fortran-project-template/README.md

     See a step-by-step guide on how to [migrate your project](./docs/MIGRATION.md).

+## Style Guide and Best Practices

+The integrated tooling has been configured to automatically conform the code to a set of prescribed rules.

+These rules are roughly outlined in the [STYLE_GUIDE.md](./docs/STYLE_GUIDE.md).

 ## Development Tools

 The template includes preconfigured development tools and settings for Modern Fortran development, with configurations for: